Taxation & Compliance

 How Do Businesses Pay for Foreign Inward Remittance?

-When businesses make or receive foreign inward remittance, they may be subject to the following charges:
+When businesses make or receive foreign inward remittances, they may be subject to the following charges:

 1. Transfer Fees